spaceitup/checkout-android/README.rst

 ------------------

-The ProgressParameters in the PaymentTheme hold parameters to theme progress animations shown when loading lists or sending charge requests to the Payment API.
+The ProgressParameters in the PaymentTheme hold parameters to theme progress animations shown when loading lists or sending charge/preset requests to the Payment API.

 Code sample how to set the ProgressParameters in the PaymentTheme: